cboyda/LighthouseLabs/Project-Python_Statistics/README.md

 > (fill in what you found about the comparative quality of API coverage in your chosen area and the results of your model.)

 ### 4a) Quality of APIs
-* Number of Yelp POI results > FourSquare which may simply because of the category selected of "PARKS"
+* Number of Yelp POI results > FourSquare which may be because of the category selected of "PARKS"
    * 74.38% of FourSquare rows have no locations found nearby vs 0% for Yelp

 ### 4b) Exploraty Data Analysis (EDA)